elisilk/results-summary-component-v2/README.md

 Hmm 🤔 ...

 - What other key aspects/essential ideas of Vue should I be trying out, learning more about, and implementing?
+- Should this GitHub repo really be a different version (or branch) located within/alongside the GitHub repo for the first solution?
+What do I need to learn about git and GitHub to make that work well?

 ### Useful resources